 The FCPA is particularly powerful because it extends U.S. jurisdiction to companies and individuals outside of U.S. borders.
 Examples of non-U.S. companies sanctioned under the FCPA include:

 - Sociedad Química y Minera de Chile: $30 million

 - LAN Airlines: $22 million

 Using Anti-Corruption Laws to Fight Wildlife Crime

-The NWC’s Global Wildlife Whistleblower Program is harnessing robust anti-corruption and anti-fraud laws including the FCPA and False Claims Act, to combat the widespread corruption driving the global illegal wildlife trade.
+NWC’s Global Wildlife Whistleblower Program is harnessing robust anti-corruption and anti-fraud laws including the Foreign Corrupt Practices Act and False Claims Act to combat the widespread corruption driving the global illegal wildlife trade.